Get E-Book

 -> listen or connect

--> set connected-socket optionsSome options affect address ownership.
-They need to be present before bind(). reuseAddr, reusePort, and ipv6Only live in that category.
-If a socket already failed to bind because the option was absent, setting the option afterward leaves the failed bind decision unchanged.
-You create a new socket or call the API again in the sequence Node supports.
+Options that affect address ownership need to be set before bind(). reuseAddr, reusePort, and ipv6Only fit that category.
+If a socket already failed to bind because the option was missing, setting the option afterward does not change the failed bind result.
+You need a new socket or a fresh call through the sequence that Node supports.

-Some options affect connected TCP behavior.
-SO_KEEPALIVE and TCP_NODELAY are meaningful for a TCP connection.
+Options that affect connected TCP behavior need a TCP socket that represents a connection.
+SO_KEEPALIVE and TCP_NODELAY fit here.
 A server usually sets them inside the connection callback because the accepted net.Socket exists there.
-A client can set them after connect starts, and the setting applies to the socket handle once the TCP path exists.
+A client can set them after connect starts, and Node applies them as the socket handle becomes available.

 const socket = net.connect(3000, '127.0.0.1');